My Money Story: Heather, SimplySaveMN.com - 20k Emergency Fund Saved!

 Happy Monday folks!
 I'm so excited to introduce this new series - My Money Story!
 In this series I will feature some amazing women who have turned their finances around or are in the process of doing so by paying down debt and building real wealth.
 The intent of this series is to inspire those of you dealing with difficult financial situations and to let you know there are other, just like you, who are going through similar financial situations and are in the process of conquering or have successfully conquered their money situations!
-If you would like to be featured as part of this series please send me an email at [email protected]

 In the meantime, meet our first series feature, Heather from Minnesota, who writes over at her blog simplysavemn.com.
 Heather made several money mistakes along the way but then over time decided it was time to take control of her finances.
 She has a fully funded emergency account, a paid of car and is on her way to paying off her mortgage in 10 instead of 30 years!
 Enjoy her story and advice!